For years, a few brain researchers have been looking into a non-invasive method to diagnose Alzheimer’s disease before symptoms begin.

 In other words, our best hope for staving off Alzheimer’s is to treat people before the disease causes widespread brain damage.
 But you can’t try out therapies for the early stages of the disease if you don’t know which people are in those early stages.

 Or – to be more accurate – you can’t try out conventional treatments like drugs.
-As readers of this newsletter know, the effective natural treatments should be applied your whole life, because most of them are lifestyle changes we all need to do anyway.
+The effective natural treatments should be applied your whole life, because most of them are lifestyle changes we all need to do anyway.

 The fact is, by the time your intellectual abilities begin to deteriorate, it can be harder to stop your precious brain cells from going bad or disappearing altogether.